 |Header font family||Changes the font family of the table header.|

-This section controls the fonts and colors of the table data.
+These options control the appearance of the table data.

 This section controls the appearance of the metrics.